 The position of any country in this world is increasingly determined by its capacity to create new products and services.
 For any creative act one needs to be innovative both socially and economically.
 In context of emerging markets, the long-term growth and sustainability depends on the preparedness of small and medium entrepreneurs in that country to acquire knowledge and to be able to use the results of innovation and new information.
-Keeping in view these prospects, the theme of ICMR2019 is “Innovation, Creativity and Sustainability in Emerging markets”.
+Keeping in view these prospects, the theme of ICMR 2021 is “Embracing Change & Transformation Through Innovation & Creativity in

 We encourage academics and business practitioners to submit their research in the following areas.

 Open to all researchers, practitioners and Ph.D. candidates with an interest in Embracing change and transformation, creativity and innovation in turbulent times.

 Paper may be written in the form of article ranging from 10 to 15 pages.
 We welcome researchers at various levels and from all the disciplines within the social sciences.

 Following are the essential activities and final Dates:

 |Last Date for Abstract Submission:||September 06, 2021|

 |Last Date for Submission of Full Papers:||October 22, 2021|

 |Notification of Paper Acceptance||October 29, 2021|